Impaired Asset - Explained

 - Economics, Finance, & Analytics

-A companys asset whose market value is lower than the value presented on the companys balance sheet or the book value of the asset is an impaired asset.
+A company's asset whose market value is lower than the value presented on the company's balance sheet or the book value of the asset is an impaired asset.
 Impairment occurs to the value of an asset when there is a sudden decrease in the market (present) value of the asset in which it becomes lesser than the book value of the asset.
-An impaired asset is one which its carrying value outweighs its present value otherwise referred to as recoverable value.
-Impaired assets have impact on a companys balance sheet.
+An impaired asset is one which it's carrying value outweighs its present value otherwise referred to as recoverable value.
+Impaired assets have impact on a company's balance sheet.

-A Little More on What is an Impaired Asset
+How is an Impaired Asset Used?

 When the recoverable value of an asset is less than its carrying value, the asset is an impaired asset.
 Companies enter impairment as they occur to assets in the journal entry.
 However, it is vital to state that only if the estimated cash flow of a particular asset is not recoverable can the asset be recorded as an impaired asset.
 If there is a tendency for recoverability of expected future cash flows, an impairment should not be recorded in the journal entry.
 Debit to a loss or expense is the common term used when recording an impairment in a company's journal entry.
 Also, if a group of asset become impaired, the impairment will be allocated across all assets.